Configure CloudGuard Network for GCP MIG

 2. Click Create Key > JSON (as the key type).
 A JSON file is downloaded to your computer.

-Note - This JSON file is later used as the credentials file in Configuring the Check Point Management Server.
+Note - This JSON file is later used as the credentials file in Step 2: Configure the Check Point Management Server.

 Deploy one of these Google Cloud Marketplace solutions: